moody/Waffle/README.md

   -- "ROW", "COLUMN", "ROW_REVERSE", or "COLUMN_REVERSE".
 Defaults to "ROW".
   -- Applies to this node's own children, if it has any.
 The _REVERSE variants keep the -- same main axis, just flip which edge is main-start; order still sorts first.
-  -- Can also be toggled after the fact with SetDirection(). direction = "ROW",
+  -- Case insensitive, any other value throws an error.
+Can also be toggled after -- the fact with SetDirection(). direction = "ROW",

   -- This node's own physical width, always horizontal, regardless of direction.
 Used